-This summer course provides a comprehensive overview of maternal, newborn and child health globally.
-With an enthusiastic team of experts from all over the world, we will discuss the major challenges which women and children in the world are facing, and we will look at potential solutions.
-This programme is a collaboration between the University Medical Center Utrecht (Julius Global Health, Wilhemina Children's Hospital), Amsterdam Centre for Global Child Health (ACGCH) and the Dutch Working Party on International Safe Motherhood and Reproductive Health.
+This programme is a collaboration between the University Medical Centre Utrecht (Julius Global Health, Wilhemina Children's Hospital), Amsterdam Centre for Global Child Health (ACGCH) and the Dutch Working Party on International Safe Motherhood and Reproductive Health.

-We will return this year for the Global Maternal, Newborn and Child Health summer school in Utrecht!
+This year we will return for the Global Maternal, Newborn and Child Health summer school in Utrecht!

-This course will provide an overview of Maternal, Newborn and Child health care, globally.
+This course provides an overview of Maternal, Newborn and Child health care, globally.
 Guest lecturers will provide interactive sessions, alternated by small group work, to address the following learning objectives:

-- Collaborate effectively within international group of participants and faculty.
+- Collaborate effectively within an international group of participants and faculty.